otvv/malua/README.md

 <hr>

-A simple CSS framework/UI toolkit designed to be used alongside an HTML/CSS renderer like Ultralight, Sciter, or Electron.
+A simple CSS framework/UI toolkit designed to be used alongside a HTML/CSS renderer like Ultralight, Sciter, or Electron.
 It could also be used alongside another framework such as Express.JS, ASP.NET, or in any web environment.
-This framework was initially created for gaming-related projects, such as trainers and GUIs (using Electron, ASP.NET, or an HTML renderer).
+This framework was initially created for gaming-related projects, such as trainers and GUIs (using Electron, ASP.NET, or a HTML renderer).
 However, it was flexible enough to be used for any project it suited.

 Malua was born with a simple premise: to replace <a href="https://github.com/otvv/fgui">FGUI</a> and become a more versatile GUI framework, easier to customize, and simpler to build a menu/UI with.
 As development progressed, the aim was to turn Malua into a CSS framework/UI toolkit to help people build web apps with ease, without the hassle of designing their own UI or dealing with native HTML elements and forms.